Link-Systems International

-Link-Systems International, Inc. (LSI) is a privately held American distance-learning software corporation based in Tampa, Florida.
-The company is best known for NetTutor, its online tutoring service; WorldWideTestbank, its platform for authoring online content; and its WorldWideWhiteboard education-focused online collaboration platform.
+Link-Systems International, Inc. (LSI) is an educational technology company founded in 1995 and incorporated in Florida in 1996.
+Its notable products include on-demand live online tutoring platform NetTutor, whiteboard drawing canvas software Pisces, and unlimited homework practice platform Sofia.
+Since its inception, LSI has been a privately held company.

 History

 Link-Systems International was founded in 1995, then incorporated in the state of Florida on February 27, 1996.
 It started as an internet content authoring and repurposing service.
 For several years, LSI performed the conversion of scholarly content such as journals from earlier print-oriented formats to a format for Web display.
 Link-Systems International, Inc. ranked 3396 on the Inc. 5000 list in 2014 REB7I.

 WorldWideWhiteboard (formerly NetTutor): 1997

 In 1997, LSI released "NetTutor", a Java-based application.
 The online educational interface allowed participants and a "leader" to collaborate in real time.
 When the leader drew or placed text, figures, or symbols, such as square-root and integral signs, on a virtual whiteboard, content would be simultaneously displayed on all users' screens.
 Other participants can "raise their hands" and be recognized by the leader, who can grant them access to draw or type on the whiteboard area.
 A secondary, instant messaging-style text area allows text-only communication.
 LSI leased this interface, mainly to schools and textbook publishers, renaming the platform WorldWideWhiteboard in 2001, in order to distinguish it from its online tutoring service, which retained the NetTutor name.